xy243/SmartNav-AI-Powered-Navigation/README.md

 Mode Switching:

-Press I for indoor mode
+-Press I for indoor mode

-Press O for outdoor mode
+-Press O for outdoor mode

-Press E to send an emergency alert
+-Press E to send an emergency alert

-Press Q to quit the application
+-Press Q to quit the application

-Usage
+Usage:

 Run the main script: